qbead/qbeadWebsite/content/book/vectors.md

 very much unlike the abrupt discrete steps seen above.

 Vectors become even more useful here.
-They permit us to introduce the notion of *instantaneous velocity* ("instantaneous" is just a fancy word for "current").
-This would be a vector, whose orientation points along the current direction of motion.
+They permit us to neatly introduce the notion of *instantaneous velocity* ("instantaneous" is just a fancy word for "current").
+This would be a vector whose orientation points along the current direction of motion.
 This vector is longer if the position is changing faster (a longer vector represents a higher speed), or shorter if the position is changing slowly.

+Below you are provided with an interactive visualization of the notion of velocity vector.
+You can pick the velocity by dragging the black dot with the cursor of your mouse.
+In the left circle, the velocity vector will be visualized.
+This would be the velocity with which the position (in blue) depicted in the right rectangle would be modified.
+Notice that when the orange velocity vector is small, then the blue position vector changes very slowly.
+Notice as well that the direction in which the position vector changes is governed by the direction of the velocity vector.

 <style>
 #v_to_path {